Settling the debate between two of the best recovery tools

 Theragun G3 Pro lacks a bit on the “quiet” feature.
 It already has a bad reputation for its G2 super-loud motor.
 The G3 is still better but soundlessness really isn’t a strength for this one.
 It does have a powerful motor however; using Theragun in a public place will be noisy.

 Theragun G3 Pro has received high praise for its pressure sensor technology.
 The unit operates at 40 beats per second with a force of 60 pounds.
-Hypervolt is clearly faster however, the Theragun’s pressure is an added plus when it comes to relieving tension in trigger points.
+Hypervolt is clearly faster however, the Theragun’s pressure is an added plus when it comes to relieving tension in trigger points for percussive therapy.

 Apart from being massage guns, Hypervolt and Theragun have stark difference in their versatility and performance.
 The latter might be more expensive but offers fast-action performance for aching muscles.
 Hyprevolt, on the other hand is generally used gentle warm-ups and total-body massages.